Azure-Samples/Cognitive-Speech-STT-Windows/README.md

+# September 2018: New Microsoft Cognitive Services Speech SDK available

+We released a new Speech SDK supporting the new [Unified Speech Service](https://azure.microsoft.com/services/cognitive-services/speech-services).
+The new Speech SDK comes with support for Windows, Android, Linux, Javascript and iOS.

+Please check out [Microsoft Cognitive Services Speech SDK](https://aka.ms/csspeech) for documentation, links to the download pages, and the samples.

+>NOTE: The content of this repository is supporting the [Bing Speech Service](https://docs.microsoft.com/en-us/azure/cognitive-services/Speech/Home), not the new [Unified Speech Service](https://azure.microsoft.com/services/cognitive-services/speech-services).

 # Samples for Microsoft C# speech client library

 This repository contains samples for transcribing speech to text using Microsoft Speech Service, an offering within [Microsoft Cognitive Services](https://azure.microsoft.com/services/cognitive-services/), formerly known as Project Oxford.